rafael-santiago/boojum/README.md

 ["How to Forget a Secret"](https://link.springer.com/chapter/10.1007/3-540-49116-3_47) by *Crescenzo, Ferguson, Impagliazzo and Jakobsson*.

-It also protects by cold boot attacks, by the way, if you are worried about this kind of data leaking, cold boot attacks would be the most harmful problem that sensitive data retention in ``RAM`` can call on you.
+It also mitigates cold boot attacks, by the way, if you are worried about this kind of data leaking, cold boot attacks would be the most harmful problem that sensitive data retention in ``RAM`` can bring up you.
 If you are still skeptic about you can get some tips of this kind of issue in the paper ["Lest We Remember: Cold Boot Attacks on Encryption Keys"](http://citpsite.s3.amazonaws.com/wp-content/uploads/2019/01/23195456/halderman.pdf) from 2008 by *Halderman, Schoen, Heninger, Clarkson, Paul, Calandrino, Feldman, Appelbaum and Felen*.